 Drill through the cove modules into the floor.
-If you are attaching to concrete, you should use a rotohammer and 5/32" carbide masonry drill bits to install 3/16" x 1-1/4" flat-head Phillips concrete screws.
+If you are attaching to concrete, you should use a roto-hammer and 5/32" carbide masonry drill bits to install 3/16" x 1-1/4" flat-head Phillips concrete screws.
 Drill the holes a minimum of 1-1/2" deep.
+Before installing the screws blow out each hole with canned or compressed air.

-If you are fastening into a wood floor, you should use 1/8" drill bits to install 1-1/4" Phillips drywall screws.
+If you are fastening into a wood floor, you should use 1-1/4" Phillips drywall screws.